Matt Olson Player Props: Braves vs. Mets

 Matt Olson At The Plate

-- Olson has driven in a run in 26 games this year (43.3%), including 11 games with more than one RBI (18.3%).
-He has also driven in three or more of his team's runs in five contests.
+- Olson has driven in a run in 26 games this season (42.6%), including 11 games with more than one RBI (18.0%).
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.